netxms/netxms-doc/admin/object-management.rst

 Internal
 --------

-Commands that are defined in :term:`Console`.
+Commands that are defined in :term:`Management Console`.
 The only command available for now is :guilabel:`Wakeup node`.

 Agent Command